 If you are planning a trip for those months, you need to be ok with the fact that you are more likely to run into storms or even a hurricane.
 That’s why it’s important to have a plan first.

-Each year, AccuWeather’s Senior Meteorologist Dan Kottlowski and his team put together estimates the number of Atlantic tropical storms and hurricanes that are expected to happen, and 2020 could be a record year.
+Each year, AccuWeather’s Senior Meteorologist Dan Kottlowski and his team put together estimates of the number of Atlantic tropical storms and hurricanes that are expected to happen, and 2022 could be a record year.

 In a normal year, on average there are 12 tropical storms, 6 hurricanes, and 3 major hurricanes that form in the Atlantic.

-It’s important to note that not all of these reach Florida or Disney World.
-Some hit the Caribbean, others Texas and some stay out at sea and never make landfall.
+It’s important to note that most of these will not reach Florida or Walt Disney World.
+Some will hit the Caribbean, others Texas and some stay out at sea and never make landfall.
 It’s impossible for experts to know where the storms will hit, they are only predictions of how many will form.

 Disney’s Official Hurricane Policy